pycasbin/django-orm-adapter/README.md

 A string containing the file location of your casbin model.

 ### `CASBIN_ADAPTER`
 A string containing the adapter import path.
-Defaults to the django adapter shipped with this package: `casbin_adapter.adapter.Adapter`
+Default to the django adapter shipped with this package: `casbin_adapter.adapter.Adapter`

 ### `CASBIN_ADAPTER_ARGS`
 A tuple of arguments to be passed into the constructor of the adapter specified